mheob/include-fussball-de-widgets/readme.txt

 = 3.3.4 - 2020-09-25 =
 = Fixed =
-* Call the `idn_to_ascii` function without parameter to fix an issue on Mittwald server.
+* Call the `idn_to_ascii` function without parameter to fix an issue on Mitwald server.

 = 3.3.3 - 2020-09-11 =
 = Fixed =